// METHODOLOGY

 Phased implementation

-• Existing ERP kept and integrated
+• Existing systems kept and connected

 Duration 6–16 wk